perfana/perfana-gatling-workshop/docs/exercise-3.md

 Now we have two modules, let's see how to put them together in a scenario.

-In setup/Scenarios.scala add the modules to the "acceptanceTestScenario" and "debugScenario"
+In setup/Scenarios.scala replace the modules in the "acceptanceTestScenario" and "debugScenario" with the modules we have just created.

 ```scala
  /**